This guide has been peer reviewed by the medical team at The Lowdown and the FSRH and is regularly reviewed as per both clinical content policies

 Appetite and weight changes

-This side effect certainly won’t affect everybody, however; while some of The Lowdown’s users have reported weight gain, with some finding it more severe than others, some users have stated that their appetite increased when they stopped taking progestogen-only contraception, and others found a decrease in their appetite while taking the mini pill.
+While some of The Lowdown’s users have reported weight gain on birth control, this varies in severity from a little to a lot of weight.
+Some users have stated that their appetite increased when they stopped taking progestogen-only contraception, and others found a decrease in their appetite while taking the mini pill.

 What are you saying?

-The Lowdown’s users were pretty evenly split on this one: 41% of those using the progestogen-only pill reported no change in their weight, with 40% saying they’d gained weight and 4% saying they’d seen weight reduction.
+The Lowdown’s users were pretty evenly split on this one: at the time of writing 42% of those using the progestogen-only pill reported no change in their weight, with 38% saying they’d gained weight and 4% saying they’d seen weight reduction.

-62% of hormonal coil users reported no change in their weight, with 18% reporting weight gain and 4% reporting weight loss
+60% of hormonal coil users reported no change in their weight, with 18% reporting weight gain and 5% reporting weight loss.

-Whilst our Lowdown reviews suggest users of the implant experience similar changes in weight to those using the mini pill, users of the IUS (aka hormonal coil) are much more likely to report no change in weight.
-This could be because the IUS contains lower doses of the progestogen levonorgestrel than some contraceptive pills, or because users of the IUS have less systemic absorption of progestogen (meaning lower levels of progestogen in the blood), which could be the reason for fewer associated side effects.
+Research suggests that whilst some people may experience weight gain whilst using the hormonal coil, this is not significant and no causal link has been identified. ³ ⁶ Whilst our Lowdown reviews suggest users of the implant experience similar changes in weight to those using the mini pill, users of the hormonal coil (aka IUS or hormonal IUD) are much more likely to report NO change in weight.
+This could be because the hormonal coil releases a lower daily dose of progestogen than other hormonal methods like contraceptive pills, or because users of the hormonal have less systemic absorption of progestogen (meaning lower levels of progestogen in the blood), which could be the reason for fewer associated side effects.
 More research is needed to determine whether this is the case.

 Does the injection make you gain weight?